 Another fun YouTube clip I found is with Bobby Parrish who walks through a supermarket and helps you find anti-inflammatory foods:

 I’d be very careful using the detailed numbers of The Inflammation Factor.
-What I find problematic, is that in her charts, she gives you an exact number for an inflammation score for a long list of different ingredients.
-Many of her numbers appeared questionable, so I contacted her to see, how she comes up with these exact numbers.
-She only encouraged me to spend more money on her products but didn’t answer my question.
-That is a huge RED FLAG in my world.
-From what I can see on her website, is that the entire system of the Inflammation Factor was created by one woman, and was never approved by any outside authority.
-This is a second RED FLAG in my world.
+What I find problematic, is that in her charts Monica Reinagel gives you an exact number for an inflammation score for a long list of different ingredients.
+Many of her numbers appeared questionable, so I contacted her to ask, how she determines them.
+In her response, she only encouraged me to spend more money on her products but didn’t answer my question.
+This is a huge RED FLAG in my world.

+From what I can see on her website, I’ve gathered that the entire system of the Inflammation Factor was created by this one woman, and was never approved by any outside authority.
+This is a second RED FLAG.

-From all the research I’ve studied, it appears that every person responds a little differently to certain foods.
-For example, someone who is sensitive to gluten will get a much higher inflammation score on foods with gluten, then someones else who is not allergic to gluten.
+But the main issue I have with the Inflammation Factor is that there is no room for the specific sensitivities and different demands that people’s bodies have.
+In all research I’ve studied, it appears that every person responds a little differently to certain foods.
+For example, someone who is sensitive to gluten will get a much higher inflammation score on foods with gluten, than someone who does not have this allergy.
 That makes a lot of sense, doesn’t it?

 For further reading: